| INTEGRITYSETUP(8) | Maintenance Commands | INTEGRITYSETUP(8) |

 Error codes are: 1 wrong parameters, 2 no permission, 3 out of memory, 4 wrong device specified, 5 device already exists or device is busy.

-Format and activation of an integrity device always require superuser privilege because the superblock is calculated and handled in dm-integrity kernel target.
+Format and activation of an integrity device always require superuser privilege because the superblock is calculated and handled in the dm-integrity kernel target.

 Format the device with default standalone mode (CRC32C):